How to tune your cache settings

 1. Enable the Query String sort switch.

-1. In Cache by Cookies, select Content varies by some Cookies (Allowlist).
+2. In Cache vary by Cookies, select Content varies by some cookies (Allowlist).

 When a request is made to an application and the response from the origin sends a Set‑Cookie header, the objects in the Cookie request header that contain the name cookie_name, regardless of value, will be considered as a different object in cache from other requests.

-1. Select Content varies by some Device Groups (Allowlist).
+1. In Cache vary by Devices, select Content varies by some device groups (Allowlist).

-2. Click the + Add Device Group button to add a device group.
+2. Click the + Add Device Group button to add a device group and select it from the list.

-4. Repeat steps 15 and 16 for every device group you wish to specify a different cache key.
+3. Repeat the previous step for every device group you wish to specify a different cache key.

 Once you’ve finished configuring your cache setting: